Skip to content

 The integration between SuccessFactors and S/4HANA is handled through the Business Integration Builder — a prepackaged integration framework that replicates the HR mini-master from Employee Central to S/4HANA, enabling financial and logistics processes that depend on employee data to continue functioning.

-In the GCC specifically, SuccessFactors delivers localised payroll and HR compliance for Saudi Arabia and UAE — including GOSI calculations, WPS (Wage Protection System) file generation for UAE, Mudad integration for Saudi payroll, Iqama and visa tracking for expatriate workforces, and end-of-service benefit accrual.
+In the GCC specifically, SuccessFactors delivers localized payroll and HR compliance for Saudi Arabia and UAE — including GOSI calculations, WPS (Wage Protection System) file generation for UAE, Mudad integration for Saudi payroll, Iqama and visa tracking for expatriate workforces, and end-of-service benefit accrual.

 Path 2: SAP HCM for S/4HANA (H4S4)

-H4S4 delivers the full SAP HCM on-premise capability — including deep time management (schema-based time evaluation, complex work schedule rules, time wage types), the payroll kernel with all country-specific gross-to-net logic, and organisational management — running on the S/4HANA platform with SAP Fiori applications replacing SAPGUI transactions progressively.
+H4S4 delivers the full SAP HCM on-premise capability — including deep time management (schema-based time evaluation, complex work schedule rules, time wage types), the payroll kernel with all country-specific gross-to-net logic, and organizational management — running on the S/4HANA platform with SAP Fiori applications replacing SAPGUI transactions progressively.

 Path 3 and Path 4: PCE and the two-tier model